MarcelStuebl/SchereSteinPapier/README.md

 ## 📖 About

-**Rock Paper Scissors Well** (*Schere Stein Papier Brunnen*) is a desktop application that brings the classic hand game to your screen with a modern JavaFX interface.
+**Rock Paper Scissors** (*Schere Stein Papier*) is a desktop application that brings the classic hand game to your screen with a modern JavaFX interface.
 This project extends the traditional game with the **Well** (*Brunnen*) option, adding an extra layer of strategy!

 This game was developed as part of the **ITP (Informationstechnische Projekte)** course at **[HTBLA Steyr](https://www.htl-steyr.ac.at/)**, Austria.